flyer-deploy/flyer/src/recipes/internal/docs/design-doc.md

     Why the check?

-    Somehow if running `unzip` with a user that is either not `root` or not a member of the directory's SGID group will create the files with owner user:user, which is not what we want.
+    Somehow running `unzip` with a user that is either not `root` or not a member of the directory's SGID group will create the files with owner user:user, which is not what we want.

 ### Writable files and directories